-The EQE is expected to feature a flat floor, and though the footprint may be smaller than the E-Class, space levels are as much as an S-Class, reports Autocar.
+The EQE will feature a flat floor, and though the footprint may be smaller than the E-Class, space levels are as much as an S-Class, reports Autocar.
 Like the EQS, the battery would be set flat on the floor, giving it a very high level of passenger room and flexibility for luggage.
-The excellent aerodynamics would not only make driving more dynamic and cut the energy consumption but also improve comfort.
-In the Mercedes EQS, for instance, the A-pillar with specially shaped trim leads to a lower wind noise in addition to lower cd value.
+The excellent aerodynamics would make driving more dynamic, cut energy consumption, and improve comfort.
+Expect the A-pillar with specially shaped trim to lower wind noise.

 Mercedes EQE specifications

 The Mercedes EQE sedan would sit on Daimler’s new EVA platform (Electric Vehicle Architecture), an all-new modular platform developed exclusively for large electric cars.
-Debuting in the Mercedes EQS sedan on 15 April, EVA is a skateboard architecture that would allow Mercedes-Benz to make EVs offering “exceptionally quiet ride”, up to 500 kW or 680 PS of system power and more than 750 km of WLTP range.
+First utilised in the Mercedes EQS sedan, EVA is a skateboard architecture that would allow Mercedes-Benz to make EVs offering “exceptionally quiet ride”, up to 500 kW or 680 PS of system power and more than 750 km of WLTP range.
 The Mercedes EQE sedan will likely be the smallest or lowest model built on the EVA platform.

 Battery & Range

-Autocar.co.uk reports that the EQE would generate in excess of 402 hp (408 PS) and 564 lb ft (765 Nm) of the EQC and to make it cheaper and accessible to a wider audience, a rear-wheel drive variant is under consideration.
-Features expected on the EQE include four-wheel steering, active air suspension and Level 3 autonomous driving.
+Autocar.co.uk reports that the EQE would generate over 402 hp (408 PS) and 564 lb-ft (765 Nm) of the EQC.
+To make it cheaper and accessible to a wider audience, a rear-wheel-drive variant is under consideration.
+Features expected on the EQE include four-wheel steering, active air suspension, and Level 3 autonomous driving.

-The Mercedes EQE should be available with a 22 kW on-board charger optionally and support fast-charging at up to 200 kW with direct current.
-In Japan, the Mercedes EQE is likely to feature bidirectional charging, allowing customers to power electrical devices and other vehicles using the battery pack.
+The Mercedes EQE should be available with a 22 kW on-board charger optionally and support fast charging at up to 200 kW with direct current.
+In Japan, the Mercedes EQE will likely feature bidirectional charging, allowing customers to power electrical devices and other vehicles using the battery pack.
 This feature could be made available in more markets if there’s enough demand.